mapsacosta/EAFJupyter/docs/02_batch_dask_cms.rst

 ==========================
 If you are new to the EAF, be sure to follow the :doc:`Quickstart <index>` for log-in information or :doc:`EAF Access and Accounts <00_user_accounts>` to gain access to the EAF.

 Once logged in, you will need to choose a notebook.
 Only notebooks with "DASK" in the name will be able to use the HTCondor dask cluster.
+Notebooks with labeled [stable] work out of the box with htcdaskgateway cluster code.
 The following are dask enabled notebooks:

 * AL9 Dask (Coffea 0.7.x) [stable]
 * AL8 Dask (Coffea 0.7.x) [stable]